opentext/storyteller/docs/stl/numbering.md

  - `-stl-list-counter` ... an *identifier* representing numbering *vector counter*
  - `-stl-list-mask` ... a sequence of string *formatting masks* for individual *numbering levels*

+As most of the numbering masks are cummulative (each level contains also all the previous levels) we introduce a shorthand form of the mask.
+Instead of the following mask sequence:

+`-stl-list-mask: "%0!R. " "%0!R.%1!1 " "%0!R.%1!1 %2!a) "`

+... user can use the following shorthand notation:

+`-stl-list-mask: "{%0!R.}{%1!1}{ %2!a)} "`

+The idea is that the mask definition gets preprocessed for each numbering level and each part of the mask enclosed in curly braces disappears if it's index is higher than current numbering level.
+It means that the "{%0!R.}{%1!1}{ %2!a)} " definition generates "%0!R. " for numbering level 0, "%0!R.%1!1 " for level 1 and "%0!R.%1!1 %2!a) " for all remaining levels.
+Users can use backslash character for escaping in case they want to use curly braces inside a mask formatting string (e.g. "{%0!R.}{%1!1}{ \{%2!a\}} ".

 We believe that with some changes in *Document platform* it will be possible to convert such definition to *StoryTeller document definition* (it will also mean a significant effort in *DocBuilder++* implementation, *CSS parser* framework and *DocWriter* component).